reactioncommerce/reaction-docs/developer/tutorial/tutorial-debugging-server-code.md

 # Tutorial: Debugging server-side code

-As of Meteor 1.6, you can now debug server code using the `--inspect` flag in Chrome DevTools and within code editors like [Visual Studio Code (VS Code)](https://code.visualstudio.com/), a free code editor, and Webstorm.
-Here are the steps to get started:
+As of Meteor 1.6, you can now debug server code using the `--inspect` flag in Chrome DevTools and within integrated developer environments like [Visual Studio Code (VS Code)](https://code.visualstudio.com/), a free code editor, and [WebStorm by JetBrains](https://www.jetbrains.com/webstorm/).

+Here are the steps to get started using Reaction in `inspect` mode in any editor:

 ## Launch the application in `inspect` mode

 1. Before we get started, make sure you have at least Reaction 1.6.

 You can do that by running:

 ```sh
 reaction -v
 ```

-You should see something like:
+You should see an output of Reaction's version:

 ```sh
 Node: 8.2.1
 NPM: 5.6.0